Siftah/get_iplayer/manpage.md

 ## Recording Options

 **--aactomp3**
-: Transcode AAC audio to MP3 with ffmpeg/avconv (CBR 128k unless --mp3vbr is specified)
+: Transcode AAC audio to MP3 with ffmpeg (CBR 128k unless --mp3vbr is specified)

 **--attempts &lt;number&gt;**
 : Number of attempts to make or resume a failed connection